 Effective SCM is the planning, execution, and control of company logistics.
 SCM is accomplished by measuring and monitoring activities to create net value.
-Regular review of your SCM allows for ways to improve infrastructure, leverage logistics technology, and measure performance.
+Regular review of your SCM allows for ways to improve infrastructure, leverage logistics technology, and measure performance through Logistics KPI.

 Functions of SCM

-Supply-chain management provides techniques aimed at coordinating all parts of the supply chain.
+Supply-chain management provides techniques aimed at coordinating all parts of the supply chain by using supply chain KPI as a guide.
 SCM starts right from the supplying of raw materials for production to delivery and retrieval of products minimizing total operating costs among the partners in the transport chain.